ati-n/tx.js/docs.md

 If you know TypeScript, you're already good to go.
 Tx **is** TypeScript code with classic _"types on the left”-style declarations_ and the type annotations you know and love from other languages.

 Here's an example.
-The above code is written in TypeScript...
+This code is written in TypeScript...

 ```typescript
 function greet(person: string, date: Date) {